-Skills and Indicators Consistently Occasionally Seldom Observations/Evidence Exa amines own attitudes toward challenging behavior 3 2 1 Understands the relationship between children's social emotional development and challenging behaviors Understands that children's challenging behaviors are conveying some type of message Understands there are many things that can be done to prevent challenging behaviors Identifies what behaviors "push my buttons" Develops strategies for dealing with situations when children's behaviors "push my buttons" Works together with a team to problem solve around issues related to challenging behaviors amines personal, family, and cultural views of child's allenging behavior 3 2 1 Considers personal beliefs regarding the acceptability and unacceptability of specific types of child behavior Considers personal beliefs regarding the causes of specific types of unacceptable child behavior Acknowledges contrasting or conflicting beliefs held by others regarding acceptable and unacceptable types of child behavior
+s Skills and Indicators Consistently Occasionally Seldom Observations/Evidence Examines own at ttitudes toward challenging behavior 3 2 1 the relationship between children's social emotional and challenging behaviors Understands of message that children's challenging behaviors are conveying some type Understands behaviors there are many things that can be done to prevent challenging ☐ Identifies wha at behaviors "push my buttons" Develops stra "push my butt ategies for dealing with situations when children's behaviors tons" ■ Works together challenging b er with a team to problem solve around issues related to behaviors Examines person challenging beha nal, family, and cultural views of child's avior 3 2 1 ersonal beliefs regarding the acceptability and ty of specific types of child behavior ☐ Considers pe ceptable child ersonal beliefs regarding the causes of specific types of unacd behavior es contrasting or conflicting beliefs held by others ceptable and unacceptable types of child behavior

-Goal (based on a selected teaching practice) The teaching practice I am working on is: (copy this right off the Needs Assessment) this teaching practice (time, day, part of routine) work on this teaching practice with (specific children) I will: (describe exactly what you will do if you are implementing this teaching practice) to Help Me Achieve My Goal RESOURCES NEEDED DUE DATE ollect Data How will you know when you have met your goal?
+Goal (based on a selected teaching practice) The teaching practice I am working on is: (copy this right off the Needs Assessment) I will work on this teaching practice (time, day, part of routine) (Optional) I will work on this teaching practice with (spec ific children) I will: (describe exactly what you will do if you are implementing this teaching practice) Action Steps to Help Me Achieve My Goal RESOURCES NEEDED DUE DATE Prepare to Collect Data How will you know when you have met your goal?
 (Remember to focus on implementation of the teaching practice) What data will you collect about implementation of this teaching practice?
-(Will you record how often you used the practice What you did?
-How the children responded?) know when you have met your goal?
-(Remember to focus on implementation of the teaching practice) Il you collect about implementation of this teaching practice?
-(Will you record how often you used the , ?
+(Will you record he What you did?
+How the children responded?) ow often you used th ne practice ?